Number of Americans suffering from Alzheimer’s disease today: Approximately 5 million.

 Percentage of people under 65 with the disease: 5.

-At just 59, famed Tennessee basketball coach Pat Summitt announced this week that she has early onset dementia – the kind that leads to Alzheimer’s disease.
-Well known for having the most wins in college basketball history, Coach Summitt is determined to keep working as long as she can – a strategy doctors encourage.
+In 2012, at just 59, famed Tennessee basketball coach Pat Summitt announced she had early onset dementia – the kind that leads to Alzheimer’s disease.
+Well known for having the most wins in college basketball history, Coach Summitt is determined to keep working as long as she can – a strategy doctors encouraged.
+She eventually passed away in 2016 at a nursing home soon after turning 64.

 So, here is the big question: are there things each of us can do that might decrease our risk of developing Alzheimer’s?
-According to Dr. Robert Gilbert, a neurologist at Piedmont Hospital, Alzheimer’s is an increasingly recognized disease because of the aging population; therefore we’ll see more and more cases.
-Currently there isn’t a set diagnostic test to determine Alzheimer’s, but most doctors use MRI testing to see if there are markers that indicate a possible diagnosis.
+According to Robert Gilbert, M.D., a neurologist at Piedmont Hospital, Alzheimer’s is an increasingly recognized disease because of the aging population; therefore, we’ll see more and more cases.
+Currently, there isn’t a set diagnostic test to determine Alzheimer’s, but most doctors use MRI testing to see if there are markers that indicate a possible diagnosis.

 Dr. Gilbert states, “Unfortunately, by the time you see changes of atrophy in the temporal lobe (via MRI) the patient already has signs, so it’s helpful to exclude other causes.”
 If a patient has signs of memory loss, Dr. Gilbert says he usually sends them for further neurological testing to look at possible causes.